 This methodological note presents the concepts, data sources and methods used to to reconstruct the balance sheet (i.e. assets minus liabilities) of countries across the globe and that of their different sectors.
+It is an update of a previous similar note, referred to as Bauluz, Blanchet, Martínez-Toledano, and Sodano (2021).
 In section A, we define the various concepts of wealth and asset categories that we use.
 In Section B, we explain the different data sources and methods used to reconstruct the balance sheets.
+In Section C, we summarize the main changes between this update and the previous note (Bauluz, Blanchet, Martínez-Toledano, and Sodano (2021)).

 We first rely on authors' estimates using official balance sheets and/or other official sources when available.
 When authors' estimates do not exist, we use when possible official balance sheets which are usually published by National Central Banks or National Statistical Offices.
 Finally, when official balance sheets are not available, we rely on other official sources.

 Regarding alternative official sources, we rely extensively on the following statistics published by the International Monetary Fund (IMF): the Monetary and Financial Statistics, which provide the balance sheets of the financial corporations sector and its counterparts; the Government Finance Statistics, which include the financial balance sheets of the government sector; the Global Debt Database, which provides information for financial liabilities; and the Public Sector Balance Sheet Database, which also includes the balance sheets of the government sector.
 For countries for which the balance sheet of financial corporations is not covered by the IMF statistics, we rely on the Locational Banking Statistics published by the Bank of International Settlements (BIS) when available.
-Finally, we also use the estimates of pension assets of the OECD Global Pension Statistics and the estimates of foreign assets and liabilities of G.-M. Milesi-Ferretti and Tille, 2011.
+Finally, we also use the estimates of pension assets of the OECD Global Pension Statistics and the estimates of foreign assets and liabilities of Milesi-Ferretti and Tille (2011).